open-voice-interoperability/website/.github/ISSUE_TEMPLATE.md

 to the existing issue instead.

 If you suspect your issue is a bug, please edit your issue description to include the BUG REPORT INFORMATION shown below.
-If you fail to provide this information within 7 days, we cannot debug your issue and will close it.
-We will, however, reopen it if you later provide the information.

 ---------------------------------------------------
 BUG REPORT INFORMATION